oddbird/oddleventy/writing.md

 - Tags with multiple words should have spaces instead of dashes unless the phrase is hyphenated (e.g. `Server-Side Rendering`).
-- We have 7 Resource Types which use the same tag structure but we have promoted on the Resources by Tag (high placement and icon in heading) and Resources by Date (icon displayed) pages.
+- We have 7 Resource Types which use the same tag structure but we have promoted on the Posts by Tag (high placement and icon in heading) and Posts by Date (icon displayed) pages.
 These include:
   - Article
   - Case Study
   - Link